 Dandelions are also medicine!
 In traditional Chinese medicine, the dandelion has been used to treat stomach problems, appendicitis, and breast problems, such as inflammation or lack of milk flow.
 In Europe, it was used to treat fevers, boils, eye issues, diabetes and diarrhea.
 1

 These same anti-inflammatory benefits make dandelions ideal for soap-making.
-Our dandelion goat milk + honey soap is ideal for those with sensitive skin, eczema, psoriasis or dry, itchy skin.
-It’s also rich in antioxidants, which protect your skin against sun damage,
+Our seasonal, limited-edition dandelion dreams goat milk soap is ideal for those with sensitive skin, eczema, psoriasis or dry, itchy skin.
+It’s also rich in antioxidants, which protect your skin against sun damage.

 How to use dandelions to heal cuts

 Dandelions can also heal minor cuts, scrapes and burns.
 They help regenerate the skin while moisturizing dry skin.
 Treat skin issues by applying a thin layer of dandelion infused oil.
 You can easily make your own by infusing dried dandelion flowers in a light oil such as olive or sweet almond oil for a minimum of 4 weeks.

 You don’t have to be 10 to love a good dandelion patch